New Wine Collective: Executive Summary/Case Statement

 - An online marketplace (creator/gig economy) for clergy, counselors, coaches, and spiritual directors, etc.

 - Creates an alternative business model for the Church that is more cost-effective, equitable, and sustainable for all

 4. An Online Hub for Connection

-- An online relational network without the manipulative algorithms, ads, and other compromises of large, for-profit social media companies
+- An online relational network without the manipulative algorithms, ads, and other compromises of large, profit-driven social media companies

 - Allows groups to stay connected throughout the week via messaging, conversation threads, and shared spiritual practices (e.g. centering prayers, meditation, lectio divina, etc.)